ibm-cloud-docs/cloud-databases/reference-logging.md

 `us-east` | `us-east`
 {: caption="Table 1.
 Log Analysis regions" caption-side="top"}

-Logs from your deployments appear in a Log Analysis instance in the same region, except for `osl01`, and `seo01`.
+Platform logs from your deployments appear in a Log Analysis instance in the same region, except for `osl01`, and `seo01`.
 Deployments in `osl01` have their logs forwarded to `eu-gb`.
 Deployments in `seo01` have their logs forwarded to `jp-tok`.
 If you have deployments in multiple regions, you must set up Log Analysis in multiple regions.

 After September 15th 2020, IBM {{site.data.keyword.databases-for}} in the Chennai region will begin sending Platform logs from our databases to the Logging with LogDNA services in Chennai rather than Tokyo.
 This is to ensure database logs for Chennai remain in the Chennai region.
 {: .note}

 ## Provisioning {{site.data.keyword.la_full_notm}}

-Log information from your databases is automatically forwarded to {{site.data.keyword.la_full_notm}}, but to access it you must enable platform logging by [provisioning a Log Analysis service](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-provision) in your {{site.data.keyword.cloud_notm}} account and [configure the service to receive {{site.data.keyword.cloud_notm}} service logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNAconfig_svc_logs).
+Platform log information from your databases is automatically forwarded to {{site.data.keyword.la_full_notm}}, but to access it you must enable platform logging by [provisioning a Log Analysis service](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-provision) in your {{site.data.keyword.cloud_notm}} account and [configuring the service to receive {{site.data.keyword.cloud_notm}} platform logs](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNAconfig_svc_logs).

 This setting enables platform logs from **ALL** {{site.data.keyword.cloud_notm}} services on your account that have {{site.data.keyword.la_full_notm}} integration to send logs to your {{site.data.keyword.la_full_notm}} service.
 [A list of the integrated services is available](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-cloud_services#cloud_services).
 {: .tip}